After surgery

 Getting back on your feet

 Your healthcare team will help you to get out of bed and start moving around as soon as possible.
 They will show you some leg and breathing exercises to help prevent chest infections.
-Compression stockings and injections to thin your blood will help to prevent blood clots.
+Compression stockings and injections to make your blood thinner will help to prevent blood clots.

 Side effects

 All treatments carry a possible risk of side effects.
 Your healthcare team should give you written information about the possible side effects.
-But they won't be able to tell you in advance which side affects you will get of how long they will last.
+But they won't be able to tell you in advance which side effects you'll get or how long they will last.

 Surgery can cause changes in how your bowel works.
-You can read more about this on Macmillan Cancer Support website.
-At your hospital appointments, your healthcare team will ask you about the side effects you're getting.
+At your hospital appointments, your healthcare team will ask you about the side effects you're experiencing.
 You might want to keep a diary to help you remember the details.

 Possible long-term and late side effects of surgery include: